djungelorm/sphinx-csharp/test/index.rst

    Here are some references to it's methods and properties:

-       * :meth:`MyClass.MyMethod`
+       * :func:`MyClass.MyMethod`
-       * :meth:`MyMethod`
+       * :func:`MyMethod`
        * :prop:`MyClass.MyProperty`
        * :prop:`MyProperty`

-   .. method:: MyClass (string a, int b = 1, float c = 2.3)
+   .. function:: MyClass (string a, int b = 1, float c = 2.3)

       A constructor for the class.

-   .. method:: void MyMethod (string arg)
+   .. function:: void MyMethod (string arg)

       A method with a single argument.

       And a reference back to the containing class :type:`MyClass`

-   .. method:: void MyMethodDefaultArg (string arg = "foo")
+   .. function:: void MyMethodDefaultArg (string arg = "foo")

       A method with a default argument value.

-   .. method:: void MyMethodDefaultArgs (int x, bool y = true, List<string> arg = [ "foo", "bar", "baz" ], bool z = false)
+   .. function:: void MyMethodDefaultArgs (int x, bool y = true, List<string> arg = [ "foo", "bar", "baz" ], bool z = false)

       A method with default argument values.

-   .. method:: void MyMethodNoArgs ()
+   .. function:: void MyMethodNoArgs ()

       A method with no arguments.

-   .. method:: void MyMethodTemplatedArg (System.Collections.Generic.IDictionary<string,int> arg)
+   .. function:: void MyMethodTemplatedArg (System.Collections.Generic.IDictionary<string,int> arg)

       A method with a templated argument.

-   .. method:: MyClass MyMethodClass (MyClass arg)
+   .. function:: MyClass MyMethodClass (MyClass arg)

       A method with a class as the parameter and return types.

-   .. method:: MyEnum MyMethodEnum (MyEnum arg)
+   .. function:: MyEnum MyMethodEnum (MyEnum arg)

       A method with an enum as the parameter and return types.

-   .. method:: static int MyStaticMethod (int arg)
+   .. function:: static int MyStaticMethod (int arg)

       A static method.

-   .. method:: int MyMethodHasParamModifiers(ref int arg0, params int[] arg1)
+   .. function:: int MyMethodHasParamModifiers(ref int arg0, params int[] arg1)

       A method with a parameter modifier.

-   .. method:: public static MyMethodHasMultiModifiers()
+   .. function:: public static MyMethodHasMultiModifiers()

       A method with multiple method modifiers.